Premier League Most Powerful Goal

 The Premier League Most Powerful Goal is an annual English football award, presented to the player who has scored the most powerfully struck goal in a Premier League season.
 The speed of every goal is calculated by Opta Sports for the purpose of the award.
 For sponsorship purposes, it has been called the Oracle Most Powerful Goal since its inception at the end of the 2021–22 Premier League season.

 The most powerful goal recorded was scored by Fernandinho in a 4–0 victory for Manchester City over Leeds United on 30 April 2022, calculated to be travelling at 117.6km/h.
-The latest award winner is Newcastle United forward Alexander Isak.
+The latest award winner is Liverpool F.C. forward Alexander Isak.